 Careers Out There Overview

-Whether you’re working on the career planning process and choosing a career while in high school or college OR whether you’re ready to be changing careers after being out there in the “real world,” our informational interview videos will help you in finding the right career fit.
+Whether you’re in high school or college OR whether you’ve been out there in the “real world” and are ready to be changing careers, our informational interview videos will help you in finding the right career fit.
 Watch this 2.5-minute demo to see how:

 Your Special Something

 We all have a special something that ticks inside of us.
 It’s that special combination of our strengths, our interests and that feeling that “this is what I’m meant to be doing right now.”
-When putting it into action, we feel like we’re playing even when we’re working.
+When putting it into action, we feel like we’re playing even when we’re working – because this is where we like to apply our time and effort.
+Working with that special something leads to a positive cycle: when we apply our time and effort to something, we get better at it.
+The better we get, the more likely we’ll enjoy it.

-The question is whether you want to look in the mirror and connect that special something to your career so that you can be someone who looks forward to waking up in the morning.
+As you ask yourself “what job is right for me,” focus on your strengths and interests so you can end up applying your time and efforts in the right place.
 After all, you don’t want to be one of those people who only lives for the weekends, do you?
 There are so many careers out there….and some of them will match up with enough elements from your special something to make a great fit for you.
+Our career video series will help you with this – and we also have career tests on the site to help you determine your strengths and interests.

 Career Videos

 I’m your host, Marc Luber.
 (To learn more about me, scroll down).
 I’m committed to helping you walk away from each career video knowing whether that particular career path would fit you.
 Be sure to check out the demo video above to see how.
-Just like informational interviews, in each episode our guests will share their advice about what each career is really like, how to get it and how to succeed once you’re there – like in these interviews with a journalist, an education administrator, an internal medicine physician and a college football coach!
+Just like in informational interviews, where you’re trying to determine “is this career right for me,” our career video guests will share their advice to help you – like in these videos on bioengineering careers, video game careers and how to become an economist.

 Finding the Right Career Fit